MicrosoftDocs/cloud-adoption-framework/docs/scenarios/unified-operations/plan.md

 Do you have to look at the existing estate differently?
 Or is a simple VM to VM migration sufficient?
 <https://docs.microsoft.com/azure/cloud-adoption-framework/digital-estate/inventory>

-## Unified operations adoption plan
+## Hybrid and multicloud adoption plan

 Do you have a specific devops backlog the customer should use?
 Or is the standard adoption plan template still sufficient?
 <https://docs.microsoft.com/azure/cloud-adoption-framework/plan/template>

-## Unified operations readiness plan
+## Hybrid and multicloud readiness plan

 Are there specific skills or extra training this team should take before getting started?